marcoslin/angularAMD/README.md

     paths: { 'HomeController': 'scripts/controller.js' }

+The primary purpose of `ngAMD.route` is set `.resolve` property to load controller using `require` statement.
+Any attribute you pass into this method will simply be returned, with exception of `controllerUrl`.

 ## Creating a Module

-All subsquent module definition would simply need to require `app` dependency and use it's `.register` method to create desired AngularJS services:
+All subsquent module definition would simply need to require `app` dependency and use `app.register` property to create desired AngularJS services:

     define(['app'], function (app) {